 We continue to operate at 134a Princes Way Drouin, albeit a little tired and worn around the edges, we still manage to provide love, care and nourishment where it matters most.

-In June 2017 we hope to celebrate 25 years in Drouin doing what we do and make a few little improvements along the way.
-We hope you might join us.
+In June 2017 we celebrated 25 years in Drouin doing what we do and have made a few little improvements along the way. .

 For more information click here.